gtello79/Universitary_glosary/README.md

 This idea has the intention to reduce the contamination provocated by the student using a lot of books to redact the homeworks and ther notes.
 Any dudes or correction you can do it on the repository, and also on my email gonzalotello79@gmail.com :)

+PD: I uses a repository (and not Google Drive or Dropbox) because I can upload differents codes and works